incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 127.0.0.1:6379> CONFIG GET maxmemory
 ```

-It remains at the default value of 0:
+It should remain at the default value of 0:

 ```shell
 1) "maxmemory"
 2) "0"
 ```

-Similarly, `maxmemory-policy` remains at the `noeviction` default setting:
+Similarly, `maxmemory-policy` should remain at the `noeviction` default setting:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory-policy
 ```

-Returns:
+This should return:

 ```shell
 1) "maxmemory-policy"